apace100/origins-docs/docs/power_types/modify_jump.md

 [Power Type](../power_types.md)

-Modifies how high the player jumps.
+Modifies how high the entity that has the power can jump.

 Type ID: `origins:modify_jump`